fredimachado/NCafe/README.md

 In case you want to run the microservices using docker (except the infrastructure ones), we need to generate a certificate, but we only need to do this once though.

-### If you're running Windows using Linux containers

-**Note**: You can skip this if you don't plan to run the microservice using docker.

-Run the following commands on your favorite terminal:

-    dotnet dev-certs https -ep $env:USERPROFILE\.aspnet\https\ncafe-aspnetapp.pfx -p ncafe dotnet dev-certs https --trust

-I'm assuming you're using PowerShell.
-If you're using CMD, replace `$env:USERPROFILE` with `%USERPROFILE%`.
-If you decide to use a different Pfx file name or password, you'll have to update `.env-local` accordingly.

-### If you're on macOS or Linux

-**Note**: You can skip this if you don't plan to run the microservice using docker.

-Run the following commands:

-    dotnet dev-certs https -ep ${HOME}/.aspnet/https/ncafe-aspnetapp.pfx -p ncafe dotnet dev-certs https --trust

-More info about hosting ASP.NET Core images with Docker Compose over HTTPS: https://docs.microsoft.com/en-us/aspnet/core/security/docker-compose-https?view=aspnetcore-6.0

 ### Starting the infrastructure containers

 Run the following command: